kajzerkasia/kajzerkasia/README.md

 ###  Hi there 👋

-### I am learning programming over a year and want to start a career in IT.
+### I am learning programming almost 2 years and want to start a career in IT.

 ### I completed a "MegaK" programming course.
 #### https://www.megak.pl/